 Original price was: 5299,00 €.4999,00 €Current price is: 4999,00 €.
 Select options

-KPIs tell you where you are.
-OKRs tell you where you’re going and why.
+- OKRs connect SEO activity to business outcomes; KPIs measure where you are, OKRs define where you’re going and why.

 The Four Types of SEO OKRs